cloudsolver/aws-sap/molecules/DR.md

 ## Summary
-DR is the process of preparing for and recovering from a disaster.
+Disaster Recovery is the process of preparing for and recovering from a disaster.
 A resilient architecture will have a robust disaster recovery plan.
 DR is usually a part of a  business continuity plan. #resilient #WellArchitected

 ### Shared Responsibility
 [[Shared Responsibility Model]]